dbblumenthal/gedlib/README.md

 - `--debug`: Build in debug mode.
 - `--clean`: Delete the build directoy and update the makefile before the build.
 - `--lib gxl`: Build the shared library `lib/libgxlgedlib.so` for usage with graphs given in the [GXL file format](http://www.gupro.de/GXL/index.html).
-- `--lib <indentifier>,<UserNodeID>,<UserNodeLabel>,<UserEdgeLabel>`: Build the shared library `lib/lib<indentifier>gedlib.so` for graphs with custom node ID, node label, and edge label types:
+- `--lib <indentifier>,<UserNodeID>,<UserNodeLabel>,<UserEdgeLabel>`: Build the shared library `lib/lib<indentifier>gedlib.so` for graphs with custom node ID, node label, and edge label types.
-    - `<indentifier>` is a string of lower case letters different from `gxl` used for naming the the shared library.
-    - `<UserNodeID>` is the type of your graphs' node IDs.
-    - `<UserNodeLabel>` is the type of your graphs' node labels.
-    - `<UserEdgeLabel>` is the type of your graphs' edge labels.
 For example, executing `$ python install.py --lib mytypes,int,double,double` builds the shared library `lib/libmytypesgedlib.so` for usage with graphs whose node IDs are of type `int` and whose node and edge labels are of type `double`.

 ## 4. Building an Application that Uses GEDLIB